 You can easily walk around the historical centre in a day, or even half a day.
 It is less than 2 or 3 kilometres to walk through the main squares and see the Cathedral, Casa de cabanas, take a photo stood next to the obligatory sign, etc., etc.

 This area is full of bars, cafes and restaurants.
 There is an excellent evening market; on weekends it gets particularly lively with music and other entertainment.
-Other than that, the best time to visit the area is on a Sunday morning when they stop the traffic and the area is full of people dancing and playing sports (post here).
+Other than that, the best time to visit the area is on a Sunday morning when they stop the traffic and the area is full of people dancing and playing sports (post on how to enjoy a Sunday in Guadalajara here).

 There is a hop on/off bus tour, which leaves the main street opposite the cathedral.
 It is a good way to get your bearings a little, but to be honest it spent so long stuck in traffic that I got a bit fed up with it.
-However I needed to rest my feet for a while after a day spent walking around both the historic centre and Chapultepec (best to do them on separate days), and this was a good way to do that.
+However I needed to rest my feet for a while after a day spent walking around both the historic centre and Chapultepec (tip: if possible it is best to do them on separate days), and this was a good way to do that.